A Paddocks Sectional Title Lifestyle Blog

 Having a tight rein on the purse strings also means the board has more control over which contractors it uses for maintenance and repairs.
 It chooses a contractor based on merit and quote and not because it is the management company’s preferred contractor.

 Other benefits of self-management include a greater sense of community amongst owners.
 They are forced to interact more and therefore get to know each other.
 This makes for a more harmonious living environment as people are less likely to disrespect their neighbours if they know them.
 Also, the board of trustees tend to get a sense of satisfaction from contributing to the community and as such often really enjoy where they live.

 If you consider going down this road knowledge is definitely power.
-At a minimum you’d need a working knowledge of the Sectional Titles Act and the rules applicable to your scheme.
+At a minimum you’d need a working knowledge of the Sectional Titles Schemes Management Act and the Sectional Titles Act as well as the rules applicable to your scheme.